GeIL Announces the Co-branded ORION Phantom Gaming Edition Memory with ASRock

-GeIL, Golden Emperor International Ltd, one of the PC components manufacturers is proud to announce the partnership with the motherboard leader, ASRock, in expanding Phantom Gaming product line and launching the co-branded ORION Phantom Gaming Edition DDR4 Desktop Memory.
+GeIL (Golden Emperor International Ltd), a PC components manufacturer, is proud to announce the partnership with the motherboard leader, ASRock, in expanding Phantom Gaming product line and launching the co-branded ORION Phantom Gaming Edition DDR4 Desktop Memory.
 This new product provides frequencies from 2666MHz to 3600MHz with higher capacities up to 64GB (2x32GB) to deliver better performance to hardcore gamers, video content creators, and PC builders.

 Since the successful collaboration on the EVO SPEAR Phantom Gaming EditionMemory in 2019, the next chapter is the ORION Phantom Gaming Edition Memory.
 This new product comes with Intel and AMD package versions, as well as tested and optimized on the latest AMD and Intel platforms separately to ensure optimal performance.
 Per a strict validation process, ORION Phantom Gaming Edition Memory is fully compatible with the ASRock Phantom GamingMotherboard, including the latest high-end B550 PG Velocita, Z490 PG Velocita, Z490 Phantom Gaming-ITX/TB3 and more.